markwk/python4selftrackers/README.md

 ### Talk Intro:

-My personal mission is focus on how to use data to understand and improve ourselves.
+My personal mission is focused on how to use data to understand and improve yourself.

 Curious how you are being tracking?
 Ever wondered what you can do with your personal data?